 The Razer Mamba Elite has a sleek, black look that's very similar to other Razer gaming mice, like the Razer DeathAdder Elite, except with more RGB zones.
 There are RGB lightning strips along both sides of the mouse, each with nine zones, allowing for tons of customization options.

-The Razer Mamba Elite is a fairly lightweight mouse, though not as much as ultra-light gaming mice like the Cooler Master MM710 or the Final Mouse Ultralight2.
+The Razer Mamba Elite is a fairly lightweight mouse, though not as much as ultra-light gaming mice like the Cooler Master MM710, the Finalmouse Ultralight 2 - Cape Town, or the EQEOVGA D10 RGB.
 The weight of this mouse also can't be customized.

 The Mamba Elite has a slight ergonomic slant which makes it only suited for right-handed use.
 There are latex grips on the side, which makes it easy to grab the mouse firmly, and the buttons are easy to click and reach.
 While this mouse is good for all hand sizes with palm grip, it may be slightly too large for those with small hands if you prefer to use the claw or fingertip grip.

 This is a wired-only mouse.
 If you want a very similar mouse that has a wireless connection, check out the Razer Mamba Wireless or the SteelSeries Prime Wireless.